 Also of interest is that Weymouth has more people living here who work in computers and math than 95% of the places in the US.

 Weymouth is a somewhat ethnically-diverse city.
 The people who call Weymouth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Weymouth residents report their race to be White, followed by Asian.
-Important ancestries of people in Weymouth include Italian, English, German, and French .
+Important ancestries of people in Weymouth include Irish, Italian, English, German, and Polish.

 The most common language spoken in Weymouth is English.
 Other important languages spoken here include Portuguese and Spanish.